Neenah cancer survivor gets a parade of support

 Chuck says, “Many of my friends have Corvettes.
 John and Dick Bergstrom are good friends and they set it up, so I could drive a Corvette for the day.”

-Chuck says he’s been in remission for one year and here at Local Five we wish him continued good health.
+Chuck says he’s been in remission for a year.
+WFRV Local 5 wishes him continued good health.